Olical/sentinel/REDME.md

 This program, when configured correctly, will watch your source files and run them through other programs when they are modified.
 It is intended for [LESS](http://lesscss.org/) and JavaScript files although can be set up to run anything you want.
 Sentinel is built to run on [node.js](http://nodejs.org/).

+At the moment the only way to stop it is with `Ctrl + C`.
+I am planning on implementing some kind of interface so that you can prompt things like reloading the config, or forcing the processing of a file.

 ## Licence

 Sentinel - Watch source files for changes and processes them accordingly